-Where there are concerns of extremism or radicalisation Students, staff and governors will be encouraged to make use of our internal systems to Whistleblow or raise any issue in confidence.
+Where there are concerns of extremism or radicalisation students, staff and governors will be encouraged to make use of our internal systems to Whistleblow or raise any issue in confidence.
+The process of whistleblowing is covered in annual safeguarding training, governor safeguarding training and induction for all new staff.